M.S. In Computing with Specialization

 By the Department of Homeland Security and the National Security Agency

 for the curriculum path

-M.S. in Computing with a specialization in Information Assurance and Cyber Defense
+M.S. in Computer and Information Science with a specialization in Information Assurance and Cyber Defense